nextjs/deploy-fly/README.md

 ## Learn More

+To learn more about Fly.io, take a look at the following resources:

+- [Deep Dive Demo](https://fly.io/docs/deep-dive/) - if you want something more than a "Hello World" app to play with.
+- [Run a Next.js App](https://fly.io/docs/js/frameworks/nextjs/) - start from `create-next-app` and create a deployable app.
+- [JavaScript on Fly.io](https://fly.io/docs/js/) - deployment and debugging tips common to all JS applications.

 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.